-The five founding partners bundle the major academic players along the entire value chain of metalliferous and mineral raw materials.
+The five founding partners bundle the major academic players along the entire value chain of mineral and metal-containing raw materials.

 Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V.